-Life in Seville
+Life & The Cost of Living in Seville

 Seville is one of Spain's largest cities, and an ideal place to explore the country's dynamic present and fascinating past.
 The contributions of various cultures have left Seville with a distinct personality and a large and well-preserved historical center.
 Founded by the Romans, the city is over 2200 years old and boasts several significant archaeological sites, including the extensively excavated nearby Itálica, the third largest city in the Roman Empire.
 The Port of Seville, located about 80 km from the Atlantic Ocean, is the only river port in Spain.
 Throughout the centuries, Seville maintained a prominent position as the capital of several Moorish dynasties and the economic epicenter of the Spanish colonial expansion and trade.

 Today, Seville is a dynamic, bustling and sophisticated European city with a rich array of restaurants, festivals, public rituals, music, theater, movies, and wonderful parks, river walks, and boat tours.
 The city provides a vantage point for the study of contemporary Spain where the complex amalgam of Spanish history can be seen in its architecture and art, in struggles for power, in the socio-centrism of families, neighborhoods, cities, and regions, and in moments of confrontation between different parts of Spain, between Spain and its former colonies, and between Spain and the rest of Europe.

 There are football matches that the teams Sevilla and Betis play in their stadiums, as well as activities at the theme park Isla Mágica and the water park Aquopolis.
 Music concerts are held in the Auditorio Rocío Jurado in the Estadio Olímpico, and in the bullring, the Real Maestranza, there are very important bullfighting shows — especially the bullfights of the Feria de Abril.